Reading Time: 3 minutes

 1. Create an Employee Recognition Program

 Giving employees raises when they perform well is great, but it is not always necessary, and it is not even effective in some cases.
-Overall it is verbal praise, gifts and acts of service that resound most with employees when it comes to recognition.
-Ask your employees what types of recognition they desire most and build an employee recognition and rewards program around their responses.
-You will quickly see the positive ramifications it will make on your organization’s productivity, employee retention rate and profitability.
+Overall, verbal praise, gifts, and acts of service are the types of recognition that resonate most with employees.
+Ask your employees what kinds of recognition they desire most and build an employee recognition and rewards program around their responses.
+You will quickly see the positive ramifications it will have on your organization’s productivity, employee retention rate, and profitability.

 1. (Bonus Tip) Teach Employees and Managers How to Provide Recognition

-Getting praise, being recognized, and receiving appreciation are all things that everyone – employees and managers – highly desire, especially when it’s deserved and genuine.
+Receiving praise, being recognized, and receiving genuine appreciation are all things that everyone, including employees and managers, highly desires, especially when it’s deserved.
 However, the tragedy is that few people really know how to do it.
-One of the easiest ways is to provide managers with the tools, resources and budget to knowledge to demonstrate appreciation.
+One of the easiest ways is to provide managers with the tools, resources, and budget to demonstrate appreciation.
 Provide small gifts, thank you cards, and ideas for appreciation messages.
 Offer to pay for a party or outing after a project has been completed or a goal has been obtained.
-Create a budget for a reward such as a travel incentive for a longer-term initiative.
+Create a budget for a reward, such as a travel incentive, for a longer-term initiative.

 1. (Bonus Tip) Less Investment Is Bad for Business

-The less you invest in your employee recognition efforts, the less engaged, less connected and less motivated you will find your employees becoming.
-These are all major problems that can spell big time trouble for any company.
+The less you invest in your employee recognition efforts, the less engaged, connected, and motivated you will find your employees to be.
+These are all significant problems that can spell big-time trouble for any company.
 When employees lose their motivation and stop performing at their highest level, customer satisfaction and revenue inevitably decrease.

 1. (Bonus Tip) Include Appreciation in your Budget